Here is a look at the life of former US Attorney General Eric Holder.

 Member of Barack Obama’s vice presidential selection team.

-Is an active member of the youth mentoring organization Concerned Black Men.
+Is an active member of the national youth mentoring organization Concerned Black Men.

 1988-1993 - Associate judge for the Superior Court of the District of Columbia.